 In order to run WordPress, you will be asked to start running Apache and MySQL services.
-Keep selecting “Yes” and click on “Next.”
+Select “Yes” and press “Next.”
+Then click on “Yes.”

 Now that DesktopServer is running, you’ll be asked if you want to create a new website for the developer.
 Select option 3 and click “Next.”

 Enter a fictitious name for your site under the site name.
-It can be whatever you want.
-Since I’m going to use this installation as a test site, I called my “test site.”
+You can do whatever you want.
+Since I’m going to use this installation as a test site, I called my “test site”.

 Select the latest WordPress version in the Blueprint.
 If it is not available, it can be added to the list manually.
-To do this, download the latest WordPress version and place it on your Mac in the Applications / XAMPP / blueprints folder.
+Download and put on your Mac in the folder Application / XAMPP / Blueprints, the newest version of WordPress.
 The latest WordPress version should now be included in your list.

 DesktopServer creates a new WordPress installation.
-You will be asked to visit the setup page on your newly created site once you have completed it.
+After you have finished the setup page, you will be asked to visit your newly created website.

 The final step is to complete the five – minute installation of the famous WordPress.
-Fill in your details and click “WordPress Install.”
+Complete and click on the “Install WordPress” button.

 Your new installation of WordPress will be available on your fake website.
-I can access my website at www.testsite.dev in my case.
+On www.testsite.dev in my case, I can access my website.